 - Postings with the German Federal Employment Agency ("Bundesagentur für Arbeit")

 - Your job feed

 - Website widget configurations (starting November 11, 2021)

 - our internal creation of applications (retrospectively available)

 HTTP referrer is a familiar method used in online marketing.
 Prescreen uses this method to analyze the cookies of your applicants.
 However, an increasing number of browsers prevent this method of data collection from working correctly.
 This results in a higher susceptibility to errors and lower precision.
 We therefore recommend that in future data collected with this method only be used for comparison purposes.

 Source input refers to the manual and personal entry of information into a form field by the applicants in the course of the job application process.
 To use this method of input, you must first configure possible application sources to select from.
 Go to "Settings" > "Applications" > "Applicant sources" and add the desired sources as selection options.
 For this method as well, we recommend that the results only be used for comparisons in the future.
 The information from the applicant may be entirely missing or, when available, could include false information (such as in cases of poor recall).

 2. Individual tracking links for greater flexibility

 Are the channels listed in item 1 for publishing job listings not sufficient for you?
-Go ahead and customize the new tracking features to your particular needs!
+Go ahead and customize the tracking features to your particular needs!
 Simply create your own individual tracking links wherever you would like to place your job ads.
 The data obtained is captured according to the same principles as for our standard channels and will be available for analysis under "Acquisition channel".
 However, please note that you must have the permission "can view and edit tracking links" to use this function.

 2.1 Creating and editing tracking links